 Functionalities are implemented by means of actions.
 Once the functionality has been initiazalized, actions initialization take place for that functionality.
 Actions initialization model is very similar to functions initialization model.
 But with the difference, that actions are loaded inside function environment, and so, share variables and functions defined inside function environment.

-Figure 3.2: The actions initialization environment.
+Figure 2.2: The actions initialization environment.

-The 'centos-art.sh' script usage information is described inside each specific function documentation (see Section 3.48 [trunk Scripts Bash Functions], page 44).
+The 'centos-art.sh' script usage information is described inside each specific function documentation (- Removed(pxref:trunk Scripts Bash Functions) -).